Manaslu Circuit Trek - 15 Days

 The highest altitude you will reach on this trek is Larkya La Pass, at 5,106 meters.

-• Is it safe for someone with no high-altitude trekking experience?
+• Is Manaslu trek safe for someone with no high-altitude trekking experience?

-• Can the Manaslu Circuit Trek itinerary be customized?
+• Can I customize the Manaslu Circuit Trek itinerary?

-• Where will we stay during the Manaslu Circuit trek?
+• Where does the Manaslu Circuit Trek start?

 • Are there private rooms available, or do we share them during the Manaslu Circuit trek?